Tyrone Peachey: 2016

-On 13 February, Peachey again played for the Indigenous All Stars against the new World All Stars in the 2016 All Stars match, playing off the interchange bench in the 12-8 loss at Suncorp Stadium.
+On 13 February, Peachey again played for the Indigenous All Stars against the new World All Stars in the 2016 All Stars match, playing off the interchange bench in the 12–8 loss at Suncorp Stadium.

-On 8 May, he played for City Origin against Country Origin, where he started at lock in the 44-30 win in Tamworth.
+On 8 May, he played for City Origin against Country Origin, where he started at lock in the 44–30 win in Tamworth.

-In round 10, against the New Zealand Warriors, he scored a hat-trick of tries in the 30-18 win at AMI Stadium.
-In the next match, in Round 11 against the Gold Coast Titans, with scores at 24-all, Peachey went from hero to zero after he dropped a pass from Peter Wallace and didn’t dive on the ball.
-Gold Coast halfback Ashley Taylor picked up the ball and raced downfield before Anthony Don acrobatically dived over in the corner one play later to seal a bizarre 28-24 win at Penrith Stadium.
+In round 10, against the New Zealand Warriors, he scored a hat-trick of tries in the 30–18 win at AMI Stadium.
+In the next match, in Round 11 against the Gold Coast Titans, with scores at 24-all, Peachey went from hero to zero after he dropped a pass from Peter Wallace and didn't dive on the ball.
+Gold Coast halfback Ashley Taylor picked up the ball and raced downfield before Anthony Don acrobatically dived over in the corner one play later to seal a bizarre 28–24 win at Penrith Stadium.
 In July 2016, Peachey was axed from the Penrith squad for their Round 18 clash with the Cronulla-Sutherland Sharks after he returned training late after a night out in Cronulla.
 Peachey had planned to head back to Penrith in the morning but slept in and attempted to make it to training on time by catching a taxi with the trip costing him $250 and arriving in the clothes he was wearing the night before with no training gear.
 He eventually played in the Panthers NSW Cup team for the week.
-Peachey returned in the next match, playing at centre and scoring a try in the 22-18 win.
+Peachey returned in the next match, playing at centre and scoring a try in the 22–18 win.
 After Peta Hiku and Dean Whare suffered season ending knee injuries at the start of the season, Peachey was shifted from being a bench utility to centre.
 Peachey finished the 2016 NRL season with him playing in 24 matches and scoring 13 tries for the Penrith club.

 2017

-On 10 February 2017, Peachey played for the Indigenous All Stars against the World All Stars in the 2017 All Stars match, playing off the interchange bench in the 34-8 win at Hunter Stadium.
-On 7 May 2017, Peachey again played for City Origin in the last City vs Country Origin fixture, playing at centre in the 20-10 win in Mudgee.
-In Penrith's Week 1 Elimination Final match against the Manly-Warringah Sea Eagles at Sydney Football Stadium, Peachey scored a controversial try when the scores where locked at 10-10 all in the 73rd minute.
-The ball appeared to bounce off Peachey’s arm into his hand from a rebound off a grubber kick from team mate Bryce Cartwright, dived over the try line which was given the green light by the video referee bunker and Penrith would be 22-10 winners and advance into Week 2 of the finals series.
+On 10 February 2017, Peachey played for the Indigenous All Stars against the World All Stars in the 2017 All Stars match, playing off the interchange bench in the 34–8 win at Hunter Stadium.
+On 7 May 2017, Peachey again played for City Origin in the last City vs Country Origin fixture, playing at centre in the 20–10 win in Mudgee.
+In Penrith's Week 1 Elimination Final match against the Manly-Warringah Sea Eagles at Sydney Football Stadium, Peachey scored a controversial try when the scores where locked at 10–10 all in the 73rd minute.
+The ball appeared to bounce off Peachey's arm into his hand from a rebound off a grubber kick from teammate Bryce Cartwright, dived over the try line which was given the green light by the video referee bunker and Penrith would be 22–10 winners and advance into Week 2 of the finals series.
 Peachey finished the 2017 NRL season with him playing in 25 matches and scoring 8 tries for the Penrith club.